 We love to celebrate, and we’ll do it at the drop of a hat or a fruitcake.
-It’s impossible to pinpoint the origins of most quirky holidays, and that’s part of their charm.
+It is impossible to pinpoint the origins of most quirky holidays, and that is part of their charm.
 Like us, they are marvelous mixtures of cultures and customs.
 They elevate the ordinary and celebrate the obscure.

-As we ponder, puzzle and laugh at all the unusual holidays on the calendar, March 26 represents the sum of their fascinating parts.
-Join the fun, embrace the unique, and celebrate Make Up Your Own Holiday Day.
+March 26 represents the sum of their fascinating parts.
+So as we ponder, puzzle and laugh at all the unusual holidays on the calendar, join the fun, embrace the unique, and celebrate Make Up Your Own Holiday Day.

-I’m not going to tell you to toss out healthy eating guidelines or ignore your always-tasteful common sense.
-I am going to encourage you to celebrate one of my favorite things about exploring and sharing all things culinary: the deliciously fun world of food holidays.
+I am not going to tell you to forget about healthy eating guidelines or ignore your always-tasteful common sense.
+However, I am going to encourage you to celebrate one of my favorite things about exploring all things culinary – the deliciously fun world of food holidays.

 National, regional, ethnic and native dishes are our favorite plates without borders.
 Enchilada Day spices up the calendar wherever you sit down for dinner.
 Southern Food Day brims over with fried and stewed comfort while Gazpacho Day lets us sing the praises of soup best served cold.